Keywords

 In the second step, the librarian will develop a comprehensive search strategy using identified keywords and index terms.
 The search will be run in the following databases: MEDLINE Complete via Ebscohost, The Cochrane Library via Wiley, CINAHL Complete via EBSCOhost, Embase via Elsevier and PsycInfo via Ebscohost.

 Table 3 outlines the search strategy developed for Medline Complete.
-This search strategy will be translated to all relevant databases.
+The identified keywords and terms will be translated for each included database and made available as supplementary material on Open Science Framework.
 A date limit from January 2013 will be applied.
-Prior to running the search, the search strategy will be peer-reviewed by a Health Service Executive (HSE) Librarian using the Peer Review of Electronic Search Strategies (PRESS) checklist21.
+Prior to running the search, the search strategy will be peer-reviewed by a Health Service Executive (HSE) Librarian using the Peer Review of Electronic Search Strategies (PRESS) checklist25.

 SEARCH STRATEGIES

-In the third step, the reference lists of all included sources of evidence will be screened for additional studies using Citationchaser22.
+In the third step, the reference lists of all included sources of evidence will be screened for additional studies using Citationchaser26.

 The literature search will be conducted in February 2025.
-A search of grey literature will not be included as part of this scoping review, as a separate review of international grey literature will be conducted and published alongside the scoping review.
+A search of grey literature will not be included as part of this scoping review, as a separate review of international grey literature, including relevant standards and guidance, policies and strategies will be conducted.
+The findings of the review of international literature will be synthesised with the findings of this scoping review and the overall findings will be published in a report.

 The articles that meet all inclusion criteria will be included in the review.
 Reasons for exclusion of full texts will be recorded and reported.
 The results of the search and the article inclusion process will be fully reported in the final scoping review and presented in a PRISMA flow diagram.

-Data extraction will be completed using Microsoft Excel with a template and guidance form designed for this review, as per the JBI scoping review methodology (Table 4)20,23.
+Data extraction will be completed using Microsoft Excel with a template and guidance form, as per the JBI scoping review methodology.
+The data extraction and guidance form (Table 4) was designed specifically for the purpose of this review24,27.
 Bibliography information about the article will be identified, as well as findings relating to the population, context, concept, the research questions and the four HIQA principles of person-centred care.

 A pilot of the data extraction exercise will be independently undertaken by two reviewers on 10% of the articles, in order to calibrate the reviewers and test the template.
 Any disagreements that arise between the reviewers will be resolved through discussion, or with a third reviewer.
 The data extraction of the remaining articles will be undertaken by one of two reviewers.
 A third reviewer will check 20% of all extracted data to ensure it is accurate and complete.